Beth Johnson's decision to move her mother, Frieda, into a nursing home was agonizing.

 Frieda had suffered a series of small strokes, and Johnson worried that her mother was too frail to live alone.
 But after moving into Johnson's Southfield, Michigan, home, Frieda's health problems multiplied.
 She suffered a series of falls, often calling for her daughter in the middle of the night.
 Then Frieda fell and broke her shoulder, and her health went downhill after that.
 Finally, a little more than a year later, Frieda fell again, this time bruising her face badly.

-"At that moment, I made the gut-wrenching decision to find a nursing home for my mother," says Johnson, 44.
+"At that moment, I made the gut-wrenching decision to find a nursing home for my mother," says Johnson, then 44.
 "I had fought so hard, done everything I could, but I knew it was time.
 In a strange way, I was even relieved.
 I felt alone for so long."

 Perhaps the hardest decision a family member can make is to send a loved one to a nursing home.
 For many caregivers, it feels like giving up and abandoning them, and the guilt is tremendous.
 In many cases, however, a nursing home is the best -- and sometimes the only -- option for a person with a serious condition who needs care 24 hours a day.
 Sometimes you can find aides to come to your own home 24/7, but if you are unable to pay for that and are unable to arrange other care, a nursing home may be the only option.